Origin and legacy of the Common Global Ministries Board

 By William J. Nottingham

 I want to express appreciation to Dr. Forrest H. Kirkpatrick, former dean of Bethany College and founder of this lecture series.
 I dedicate this study to another personality of Bethany, the Rev. Irvin Taylor Green, who taught from 1921 until 1953, thirty-two years.
 I am persuaded that Prof. Green (1882-1954) coached more preachers for the Disciples of Christ than any other person in our colleges and seminaries ever did.
 He was from Horse Cave, Kentucky, and did his graduate study at the University of Chicago Divinity School.
 He convinced his students of the importance of a cooperative brotherhood, as our church was called then, a loving and reasoning approach to the Bible, and unqualified loyalty to the United Christian Missionary Society (UCMS).
 He often spoke with pride of Bethany graduate and former president of Bethany, Archibald McLean, who for 39 years was at the head of the Foreign Christian Missionary Society and was a principle architect of UCMS at his death in 1920.
-He referred to him as "the immortal McLean" in the commencement exercises of 1938.
+He referred to him as “the immortal McLean” in the commencement exercises of 1938.
 Prof. Green often mentioned Bethanians who became executives of UCMS, including Cyrus M. Yokum, A. Dale Fiers, and Mae Yoho Ward.
-It is fitting that a lecture which centers on "the United Society" call Prof. Green to our collective memory and remind us of the theology of mission and dedication that shape this history as much as anything else.
+It is fitting that a lecture that centers on “the United Society” call Prof. Green to our collective memory and remind us of the theology of mission and dedication that shapes this history as much as anything else.

 I. DHM/DOM (CGMB)